Table of contents

 Willamette University community members have the right, and can expect, to have incidents of sexual misconduct taken seriously by the University when reported, and to have those incidents investigated and properly resolved in a timely manner through administrative procedures.

-Individuals who have been the recipient of unwanted behavior covered under this policy are encouraged to disclose the situation to someone who can help, and are also encouraged to report to law enforcement, and the University.
+Individuals who are recipients of unwanted behavior covered under this policy are encouraged to disclose the situation to someone who can help, and are also encouraged to report to law enforcement, and the University.
 All of the University offices and individuals listed in the resources list are able to assist with connecting to resources including the police.
 A person who has been the recipient of unwanted behavior as covered by this policy has the right to choose to report to law enforcement, to the university, to both, or to neither.

 To report an incident complete the Sexual Misconduct Report Form.
 In addition to filling out the Sexual Misconduct Report Form, students may choose to speak with any Willamette University employee they feel comfortable with and trust to initiate a report of sexual misconduct.
 Please be aware all University employees (with the exception of confidential resources), including faculty, staff, and administrators, student employees, and volunteers are required to share with a member of the Title IX Team or via the on-line report form, any report of sexual misconduct they receive or of which they become aware.
 While every effort will be made to respect a student’s privacy, confidentiality cannot be assured if a student discloses to a required reporter.